Chapter

 even though we’d brought a massive amount of water with us.
 The room we

 were in was cavernous and had dispersed much of the flow.
-But the
+But the sand

-water had gathered, forming a pond.
+had gathered, forming a pond.

 But ponds were

-not frequently found in the desert where we looked to be, something
+not frequently found in the desert, where we looked to be, something

 that seemed to have occurred to our visitor.
 He obviously couldn’t see